realworldocaml/book/en/compiler-frontend.md

 compiler generates intermediate files with different filename extensions to use as it advances through the compilation stages.
-The linker takes a collection of compiled units and produces a standalone executable or library archive that can be re-used by other applications.
+The linker takes a collection of compiled units and produces a standalone executable or library archive that can be reused by other applications.

 The overall compilation pipeline looks like this: